Australian Property Journal’s sales and leasing transactions wrap

-APJ'S daily wrap up of development site and commercial property investment sales, as well as leasing transactions across Australia.
-Feature your deals in the daily wrap, submit transactions to news@australianpropertyjournal.com.au, sponsorship opportunities available contact marketing@australianpropertyjournal.com.au Development Site Nunawading, VIC A prime corner development site at 161-167 Springvale Road has sold for $3.1 million […]
+APJ'S daily wrap up of commercial property investment sales, as well as leasing transactions across Australia.
+Feature your deals in the daily wrap, submit transactions to news@australianpropertyjournal.com.au, sponsorship opportunities available contact marketing@australianpropertyjournal.com.au Retail Hurstville, NSW A prime retail shop at 194 Forest Road in the heart of Hurstville has sold for $2.2 million, after […]

 Thank you for reading...